data-edu/data-science-in-education/README.md

 ## Reading the Book

 We're excited to share this book with you!
 You can read the current version at [datascienceineducation.com](https://datascienceineducation.com).
-The print version is available now through [Routledge](https://www.routledge.com/Data-Science-in-Education-Using-R/Estrellado-Freer-Mostipak-Rosenberg-Velasquez/p/book/9780367422257).
+The print version of the first edition is available now through [Routledge](https://www.routledge.com/Data-Science-in-Education-Using-R/Estrellado-Freer-Mostipak-Rosenberg-Velasquez/p/book/9780367422257).

 ## About the Book